2025–26 Georgia Bulldogs basketball team

-The 2025–26 Georgia Bulldogs basketball team represents the University of Georgia during the 2025–26 NCAA Division I men's basketball season.
-They are led by fourth-year head coach Mike White and play their home games at the Stegeman Coliseum in Athens, Georgia, as members of the Southeastern Conference.
+The 2025–26 Georgia Bulldogs basketball team represented the University of Georgia during the 2025–26 NCAA Division I men's basketball season.
+They were led by fourth-year head coach Mike White and played their home games at the Stegeman Coliseum in Athens, Georgia, as members of the Southeastern Conference.
+They finished the season 22–11, 10–8 in SEC play to finish in a tie for seventh place.
+They lost in the second round of the SEC tournament to Ole Miss.
+The Bulldogs received an at-large bid to the NCAA tournament, marking their second consecutive tournament appearance.
+Seeded No. 8 in the Midwest region, they lost to Saint Louis in the first round in a 102–77 drubbing.

 Previous season

 The Bulldogs finished the 2024–25 season 20–13, 8–10 in SEC play to finish in a tie for eighth place.
 As the No. 11 seed in the SEC tournament, they were defeated by Oklahoma in the first round.
 The Bulldogs received an at-large bid to the NCAA tournament, where they lost to Gonzaga in the first round.
 This was their first NCAA tournament appearance since the 2014–15 season.